gemvein/date_book/README.md

 # DateBook
-Date Book, not yet real, will become a Rails 5 Engine for managing and publishing a calendar of events.
+Date Book, still in alpha develpment, is a Rails 5 Engine for managing and publishing a calendar of events.

 ## Installation
 Add this line to your application's Gemfile: